MultiSafepay/docs/content/payment-methods/bank-transfer.md

 ## Stock issues

 To avoid stock-related issues if a customer fails to pay within 60 days, you can hold your inventory in your backend until they complete payment.
-This&nbsp;depends on your ecommerce platform or integration, and your products and/or services.
+This depends on your ecommerce platform or integration, and your products and/or services.

 :warning: MultiSafepay bears no responsibility for stock-related issues.

-## Validating transfers
+## Validation

 To change how bank transfers are validated, check whether this is possible in your backend.
 <br>